arcticmatt/pencil-flip/content/Poetry/haikus.md

 Authors: arctictern
 Summary:

+### 03.14.16
+eyes meet, exhibit
+no recogition of that
+fact and look away

 ### 03.13.16
 scaling great mountains
 hiking precipitous trails
 writing parsing code

 ### 03.12.16
 decompress into